nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 can transfer and receive tokens.
 There is no single permission policy that fits all scenarios.
 For instance, some game tokens can be transferred by token owners, but no one else.
-In some financial token exchange applications, tokens are to be transferred by special exchange operator account, not directly by the token owners themselves.
+In some financial token exchange applications, tokens are to be transferred by a special exchange operator account, not directly by the token owners themselves.

 Support for different permission policies usually requires customizing existing